 For the record, there is no empirical evidence that the third Monday in February is an ideal time to purchase a car.
 However, it’s not a bad time to buy either.
 That being said, if you are considering buying a car this President’s Day weekend, you may want to keep the following points in mind.

-Holidays Attract Buyers
+Holidays Like President’s Day Attract Buyers

 Yes, car dealers know that you are attracted by the seasonal advertisements.
 There is something about flag waving, dead presidents, and a new vehicle purchase that brings out the patriot in quite a few of us.
 Whether it is through humor or by historical insinuation, dealers want you to stop by and confer with a salesperson.

-A Rough Winter puts added Pressure on Dealers
+A Rough Winter Puts added Pressure on Dealers

 With the Super Bowl behind them and March Madness still to come, there is not much in the way of distractions that would keep people from visiting dealer showrooms.
 Except for snow and plenty of it.
 If your area has been socked in by snow lately, figure that local showroom traffic has fallen.
 As a consequence, some dealers are nervous that they may not meet certain manufacturer sales quotas for the month and the corresponding financial incentives that come with them.
 And with February being the shortest month, you may be able to negotiate an exceptional deal.

-Slow Selling Cars come with the Best Incentives
+Slow Selling Cars Come With the Best Incentives

 If you are not especially finicky on what type of new or used vehicle to drive, then keep an eye out for a few models that may have the best incentives.